 3)Changes of reservation

-Manufactured furniture is sold according to pattern or figure.
+Manufactured furniture/interior decorations articles are sold according to pattern or figure.

 There is no entitlement to delivery of the exhibits, unless a different agreement has been made at the conclusion of the contract.